Plant Utility Heating

 Direct-fired heating systems are cost-effective, able to achieve high process temperatures, and are often ideal for dedicated applications.
 For applications in which heat is desired in multiple areas, such as pre-heating of combustion gas and process reboilers, indirect heating is typically the preferred choice.
 Our team of engineers at Sigma Thermal can assist customers with selecting the ideal heating system for their specific application.

-Heat from indirect heating systems may be supplied via steam, oil, or a water/glycol mixture.
-Steam has the advantages of being a very inexpensive and an efficient heat transfer medium capable of achieving high temperatures at superheated conditions.
+The heat from indirect heating systems may be supplied via steam, oil, or a water/glycol mixture.
+Steam has the advantage of being a very inexpensive and efficient heat transfer medium capable of achieving high temperatures at superheated conditions.
 Oil mixtures are capable of operating at temperatures up to 750°F and water/glycol up to 350°F (under blanket), both eliminate the need for costly high-pressure rated systems.
 Once again, the optimal choice is dependent on a number of factors and can be evaluated based on the specific application.